n0madic/go-hdrezka/cmd/hdrezka-dl/README.md

 Positional arguments:
   URL                    url for download video
-  OUTPUT                 output file for downloaded video
+  OUTPUT                 output file or path for downloaded video

 Options:
   --info, -i             show info about video only